Virginia DUI Lawyer

 Nicole Naum is licensed to practice in both Virginia and Washington D.C., and is a member of the Virginia Association of Criminal Defense Lawyers.
 During her time as an attorney in Northern Virginia, Ms. Naum has established herself as an attorney with a client-oriented approach who will work tirelessly on each case she handles.
 If you retain Ms. Naum, you can be confident that she is doing everything in her power to secure a positive result in your case.

 Prior to joining Price Benowitz LLP, Karin Porter worked as an Assistant Commonwealth’s Attorney prosecuting criminal cases.
 Ms. Porter decided to become a criminal defense attorney because she witnessed and appreciated the importance that competent and skilled defense lawyers bring to the criminal justice system.
-Ms. Porter applies her experience in the courtroom and her knowledge of how the Commonwealth decides to prosecute cases to assist her clients in achieving positive results in their cases.
+Ms. Porter applies her experience in the courtroom and her knowledge of how the Commonwealth decides to prosecute cases to assist her clients in achieving favorable legal outcomes.

 What is Considered Driving Under the Influence?